 We are a group with diverse experience and knowledge of the special abilities of our breed, and welcome former and new Paso Fino enthusiasts.
 They include active breeders, show riders, trainers, judges, regional association representatives, trail and endurance riders, as well as participants in local gaited horse shows such as those held in Bardstown, Meade County, Hart County, and the Bardstown Gaited Horse Association.
 You are encouraged to participate with others in the preparations and attendance of our annual regional show, basic horsemanship clinics, demonstrations at local businesses, and trail rides.
 We welcome one and all to the beautiful bluegrass of Kentucky.

-The Great Western Paso Fino Horse Association, previously known as Great Western Paso Fino Owners and Breeders, Inc., was formed in January, 1975 with one thought in mind: To make Paso Fino household words west of the Mississippi River and on to California.
+The Great Western Paso Fino Horse Association, previously known as Great Western Paso Fino Owners and Breeders, Inc., was formed in January 1975 with one thought in mind: To make Paso Fino household words west of the Mississippi River and on to California.
 At that time, there were few horses and even fewer owners and breeders in this entire area.
 Most Paso Fino horses were concentrated in the Southeastern United States, and most related activities were there also.
 Great Western set out to change this by gathering together every Paso Fino owner, breeder and aficionado in this vast area.

-Great Western”s first training clinic and point show was held at Bear Creek Arena just outside of Houston, Texas in April, 1975.
+Great Western's first training clinic and point show was held at Bear Creek Arena just outside of Houston, Texas in April 1975.
 They had lots of help from their Midwestern and Southeastern PFOBA friends.
 That first clinic and show turned out to be a moral booster and enthusiastic success, though a financial disaster.
 In 1976, they held two Class “A” shows at the same location, and though still “in the red”, the increased activity was encouraging.

-1977 brought more encouragement, particularly when Elna White, then in her third term as Great Western”s President, was elected President of the National PFOBA organization.
+1977 brought more encouragement, particularly when Elna White, then in her third term as Great Western's President, was elected President of the National PFOBA organization.
 In 1978, Houston, Texas became the site of the first Grand National Championship show held in the west.
-They also had four class “A” PFOBA shows, co-hosted a North American Trail Ride conference, sanctioned a 50 mile competitive trail ride, and had a Judges and Training Clinic that same year.
+They also had four class “A” PFOBA shows, co-hosted a North American Trail Ride conference, sanctioned a 50-mile competitive trail ride, and had a Judges and Training Clinic that same year.

 Their membership was growing and moving west – New Mexico, Colorado, Arizona, Texas, Utah, Idaho, California and more new members in Oklahoma, Kansas and Nebraska.
-The most significant achievement during this time was the Paso Fino Breed”s acceptance by the American Horse Shows Association.
+The most significant achievement during this time was the Paso Fino Breed's acceptance by the American Horse Shows Association.
 Recognition by AHSA meant they could participate in large all-breed shows as well as AHSA sanctioned PFOBA shows for regional and national points as well as Horse of the Year Awards.
-More importantly, becoming a part of AHSA gave us protection against drub abuse and cruelty to our horses.
+More importantly, becoming a part of AHSA gave us protection against drug abuse and cruelty to our horses.

 Great Western produced still another National PFOBA President in 1979, and Stan Wadsworth remained in that office through 1981.
 This same year brought us glory (and a great deal of work) in co-hosting the 1981 Grand National Championship show in Wichita, Kansas.
 This show was the highlight of PFOBA’s short history as well as Great Western’s.